junxit/us-congress-bills-111/metadata.md

 - 2010-06-28 — Placed on the Union Calendar, Calendar No. 294.
 - 2010-06-28 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-514.
 - 2010-06-28 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-514.
+- 2010-06-29 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Heinrich objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-06-29 — Considered under suspension of the rules. (consideration: CR H4929-4930)
+- 2010-06-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2340.
+- 2010-06-29 — Mr. Heinrich moved to suspend the rules and pass the bill, as amended.
+- 2010-07-01 — Considered as unfinished business. (consideration: CR H5309-5310)
+- 2010-07-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 410 - 0 (Roll No. 416). (text: CR 6/29/2010 H4929)
+- 2010-07-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 410 - 0 (Roll No. 416).(text: CR 6/29/2010 H4929)